Benjamin is best reached by email. Please do not call the phone number listed.

 People are accustomed to directing other people's attention using pointing gestures.
 People enact and interpret pointing commands often and effortlessly.
 If robots understand human intentions (e.g. as encoded in pointing-gestures), they can reach higher

-Felix Navarro, KM, Gay, VC, Golliard, L, Johnston, BG, Leijdekkers, P, Vaughan, EP, Wang, T & Williams, M 2013, 'SocialCycle What Can a Mobile App Do To Encourage Cycling', 38th IEEE Conference on Local Computer Networks (LCN 2013) and Workshops, IEEE Conference on Local Computer Networks, IEEE Computer Society, Sydney Australia, pp. 24-30.View/Download from: UTS OPUS or Publisher's site
+Felix Navarro, KM, Gay, VC, Golliard, L, Johnston, BG, Leijdekkers, P, Vaughan, EP, Wang, T & Williams, M 2013, 'SocialCycle What Can a Mobile App Do To Encourage Cycling', 38th IEEE Conference on Local Computer Networks (LCN 2013) and Workshops, IEEE Conference on Local Computer Networks, IEEE Computer Society, Sydney Australia, pp. 24-30.View/Download from: Publisher's site

 Traffic congestion presents significant enviromnental, social and economic costs.
 Encouraging people to cycle and use other fonns of alternate transportation is one important aspect of addressing these problems.
 However, many city councils face significant difficulties in educating citizens and encouraging them to fonn new habits around these alternate fonns of transport.
 Mobile devices present a great opportunity to effect such positive behavior change.
 In this paper we discuss the results of a survey aimed at understanding how mobile devices can be used to encourage cycling and/or improve the cycling experience.
 We use the results of the survey to design and develop a mobile app called SocialCycle, which purpose is to encourage users to start cycling and to increase the number of trips that existing riders take by bicycle